-There are more fun and interesting blog subjects but malaria is a very big deal in parts of Africa.
-I pondered forgetting the tablets, taking plenty of deet and permethrin, and being careful from dusk to dawn – wearing long pants and sleeves – when most mosquito bites occur.
-After talking to doctors and nurses at the clinic who said it would be insane to go on the safari without a malaria prescription, I acquiesced : (.
+There are more interesting blog subjects but malaria is a big deal in parts of Africa.
+I pondered forgetting the tablets, taking plenty of deet and permethrin, wearing long pants and sleeves, and being careful when most mosquito bites occur – dusk to dawn.
+After talking to doctors at the clinic who said it would be insane to go on the safari without a malaria prescription, I acquiesced : (.

 Malaria can be fatal.
 The Center for Disease Control (CDC) estimates that 90 percent of deaths occur in Africa, mostly in young children under the age of five.
 Deaths are related to serious complications, including cerebral malaria when parasite-filled blood cells block small blood vessels to the brain resulting in swelling or brain damage

 Deaths also occur from various side effects, including pulmonary edema, severe anemia, breathing problems, and kidney, liver, or spleen failure.
 Some forms of malaria even cause low blood sugar – it’s a nasty disease!

 You get malaria when bitten by an infected female mosquito carrying a parasite called Plasmodium.
 Plasmodium parasites carry the disease to your liver and eventually infect the red blood cells.
 Malaria is curable if diagnosed and treated promptly.
 Symptoms appear a few weeks after a bite and include high fever, sweating, headache, vomiting, and diarrhea.